Would you like some Twitter networking tips?

 Twitter is all about networking, meeting new people, building relationships and maintaining them.
 If you know how to network you should be way ahead of everyone else.
-Networking will help you build a loyal following, drive more engagement, generate sales and leads, etc. So here are a few tips that will help you network better on Twitter…
+Networking will help you build a loyal following, drive more engagement, generate sales and leads, etc. So here are a four Twitter networking tips to help you build your presence…

 1. Share a lot of content:

 An easy way to network on Twitter is by tweeting a lot of useful content.
 These could be simple and short tips or they could be links that lead to blog posts and other types of content.
 For best results share content under your niche or a topic you specialize in.
 This will help you attract your target audience (followers).
 People will want to follow you to get hold of the content.
 Your Twitter profile needs to be the go-to place to find fresh content on that topic.